 If you’re in the market for a new set of binos I highly recommend you check out Vortex Optics.
 Not only do they have great binos but also offer scopes, spotting scopes, and range finders.
 They stand behind their products..

-I’m very happy with my diamondbacks and I plan to use them for many years to come.
+Besides the 2 issues mentioned above I’m happy with my diamondbacks and I plan to use them for many years to come.

 Have any more questions regarding a topic I didn’t cover?
 Please leave me a comment and I’ll answer as best I can.
 Leave a review if you own a pair of Vortex binos.
 I’d love to hear you’re opinion.